 Generally, the statute of limitations for wrongful death lawsuits will expire two years from the date your family member passed away, according to Georgia Code § 9-3-33.
 Failure to file an action before then may make it impossible for you to recover the compensation your family is entitled to in court.

-Trust in a Trial-Tested Jonesboro Wrongful Death Attorney
+Trust in a Trial-Tested Wrongful Death Attorney

 When someone else’s intentional malice or misconduct causes your loved one’s death, they should be held accountable to the fullest extent of the law.
 The at-fault party should be ordered to compensate your family for every single loss and provide additional restitution for the death of your cherished loved one.
-With help from a dedicated Jonesboro wrongful death lawyer with Marc Brown Law Firm, your family can take action.
+With help from a dedicated wrongful death lawyer from Marc Brown Law Firm, your family can take action.

 In some instances, we may be able to recover a portion of your losses by recovering an insurance settlement, as is often the case with medical malpractice fatalities.
 However, if the at-fault party is uninsured or the insurance company does not compensate your family for every loss, moving forward with the wrongful death lawsuit may be in your best interests.
 We can discuss the specifics of your legal claim further when you contact our office to request a free, no-obligation consultation.
 Fill out our secured contact form or call us to get started today.